Registration / Re-registration

 The list of supporting documents required to complete your registration is available on your faculty’s registration page.

 Have a question?
-Feel free to consult the “Supporting Documents” section of these Frequently Asked Questions.
+Feel free to consult the “Supporting Documents” section of this FAQ.

 Online registration